Virtual Classroom: What It Is & How It Works (2023 Guide)

 It’s totally understandable if you’re wondering how it can replace a normal classroom.
 Where are the whiteboards and student chatter, the computer lab and the library?

-Although online learning and virtual classrooms provide a different experience from a traditional classroom, online learning has taken off and shows no sign of slowing down.
+Although virtual classrooms provide a different experience from a traditional classroom, online learning has taken off and shows no sign of slowing down.
 The model’s been tested and improved, and there are now tons of platforms that host virtual classrooms.

 Online learning is a powerful solution for many professionals and students alike.
 It’s an effective method of learning that benefits both time-poor professionals looking to upskill as well as students who want convenient access to courses and quality academic degrees and certifications.

-If you’re keen to find out more about virtual classrooms, how they work and their value, you’re in the right place.
+If you’re keen to find out more about virtual classrooms, you’re in the right place.
+In this article we’ll cover what a virtual classroom is, how it works, and how to choose a virtual classroom platform.

 What is a Virtual Classroom?